 abc, in any letter case.
 That search

-cannot be expressed in the basic viewing interface.
+cannot be expressed in the basic filter interface.

 AND and OR

-In the basic viewer interface, two comparisons using the same field name (or
+In the basic filter interface, two comparisons using the same field name (or

 text:) are implicitly joined with

 OR, whereas comparisons with different

 AND.
 In advanced logs filters, all comparisons are